Services We Provide

 Some services provided are not covered under our contract with the NHS and therefore attract charges.

 Many of our patients have busy, stressful lives.
 Depression and anxiety are common problems; about one in six people will experience depression during their lifetime.
-We encourage patients who are concerned about their mental health to discuss any worries with our mental health nurse Teresa March or one of the doctors at an early stage.
+We encourage patients who are concerned about their mental health to discuss any worries with one of our doctors at an early stage.
 There are many types of treatment and help available and we would be happy to discuss these with you.

 The Samaritans is a confidential service that can be contacted on 08457 90 90 90.